 Kids will be asked to choose one of the UN’s 17 Sustainable Development Goals to focus on.
 They will then create a project, game, or presentation of their choice using a programming language like Scratch, WoofJS, or another to propose a solution to this issue.
 We recommend that coders include clear visuals, easy-to-follow instructions, simple rules, and an approachable pace.

-Code 4 Change: Build a Better World kicks off officially on Monday, April 4th, but kids are invited to begin coding their projects as soon as they sign up.
-Coders will have four weeks to code their projects before turning them in by Thursday, May 5th.
-Voting begins Friday, May 6th.
+Code 4 Change: Build a Better World kicks off officially in May, but kids are invited to begin coding their projects as soon as they sign up.
+Coders will have four official weeks to code their projects before turning them in for voting.

 This challenge is entirely virtual, so kids can participate wherever they have access to a computer and the internet.
 TCS students will have the opportunity to work on their projects during class, but we love when students work on their projects at home (parental decisions about screen time permitting), so you may find them bringing it up in conversation with you as they work or even asking for your help.
 Global issues affect all of us, so working together to find solutions is expected and encouraged.